Class of 2021:

 Severn Bannow (Vancouver, WA), CLAS

 wrote his Senior Thesis on the Hebrew version of the Book of Esther.
-He is now attending a Master's program at Multnomah Biblical Seminary in Portland.
+After receiving an M.A. from Multnomah Biblical Seminary in Portland, he is now an Associate Pastor in Roseburg, OR.(10/2017)

 Alicia Maggard (Sammamish, WA), CLAS, HIST, magna cum laude, Phi Beta Kappa